This article was updated on July 10, 2018.

 Exactly what makes a good retirement benefits package that job seekers and employees will value?
 One that is built to be easy to use and helps them succeed at getting retirement ready.
 Here are five ways you can build a better retirement plan for your workforce:

 Integrate plan features like automatic enrollment, automatic deferral increases and target date funds into your plan.
 These approaches are effective at getting employees to save early, save more and invest appropriately based on their projected retirement date.
-According to the Employee Benefit Research Institute, today's workers are comfortable with auto features set at higher initial enrollment and annual increase amounts.
 Immediate plan eligibility can also get employees off to a fast start.

 Communications that help participants track their progress, stay engaged and get answers help them get retirement ready — and demonstrate the value that the plan delivers.
 Regularly promoting the plan benefit to employees can be a powerful tool in driving loyalty among existing workers.